lucacav/steg-tools/README.md

 * [zsteg](https://github.com/zed-0xff/zsteg) can be used to detect data within PNG and BMP images, which can be embedded by using steganography.
 It can be installed via `gem install zsteg` and provides different extraction methods.
 With the flag `-a`, it can be used to search an image for hidden content by using all the known methods, or it can be tweaked to search for specific combinations of R, G, B, A channels.

+* [Steghide](http://steghide.sourceforge.net) is a tool for hiding data in different media files (i.e., audio and image).
+Embedded data can be compressed, encrypted and protected with a checksum to verify the integrity of the message.

 * zbarimg is part of the [ZBar](http://zbar.sourceforge.net) suite of tools for scanning and reading barcodes and QRcodes for different sources (e.g., videos and images).
 It also offers a Python API, which allows to easily integrate the scanning functionalities in scripts to automate the analysis process.

 # Further Reading